 How to monitor the equality plan?

-The negotiating committee of the equality plan will be the body in charge of negotiating the equality plan and performing the diagnosis, evaluation and follow-up of the actions carried out.
-The negotiating committee will be made up of both company and staff representatives.
+The equality plan negotiating committee will be the body in charge of negotiating the equality plan, diagnosing, evaluating and monitoring the actions carried out.
+The negotiating committee will have representatives of the company and representatives of the staff.

 Benefits of having an equality plan

-The benefits of implementing an equality plan in the company are multiple.
+The benefits of implementing an equality plan in the company are manifold.

-- The first is to guarantee equality of treatment and opportunities for people.
-This is a moti-vating factor in itself.
+- The first is to ensure equal treatment and opportunities between people, which is a motivating factor in itself.

-- The second, it is also key in terms of attracting talent.
-Companies that have an equality plan in place improve their commitment to their employees and boost their employer brand im-age.
+- Secondly, it is also key to attracting talent.
+Companies that have an equality plan in place improve their commitment to employees and enhance their employer brand image.